Thanks for your interest! This WebApp is mobile-only, please use a mobile device to use Practice Cards:

 If you're tired, how about resting a bit?

-Indicates a natural or inevitable consequence, meaning "when" or "if" something happens, or used for quotations.
-Formed with verb/adjective plain form + と.
+Indicates a natural consequence, meaning "when" or "if" something happens.
+Also used for quotation marks:

 春になると、花が咲く。